Finite Elements Floor Analysis

 Annotation of each effect is stated as below.

-1. Displacement: Displacement of the nodes along direction.
+1. Displacement: Displacement of the nodes along global direction.

 2. F11: Horizontal Axial Force per unit length